frica/blog/content/pages/now.md

 # me

-* Enjoying my summer holidays with the family
+* Enjoying the summer without the family, for a few days more...
 * Looking for sense in this upside down world

 # Blog

+* 10-08-2015 : Improved post preview and fixed landing page
 * 15-03-2025 : Added this section.
 * 15-03-2025 : Adapted the css a bit.
 * 04-05-2025 : Fixed the meta tags to get better post preview